 You cannot sustain a whistleblower claim by simply grousing to your co-workers about your employer’s conduct.
 Instead, the language of CEPA makes clear that you need to complain to a “supervisor” or, failing that, to a “public body.”

 Ideally, you should first make an internal complaint of illegality to someone with the supervisory authority to pass your complaint to the appropriate higher-up, or to investigate and respond to your complaint his- or herself.
 If your complaint falls upon deaf ears, it may then be appropriate to report to an external authority with the power to investigate and remediate.

 For instance, an employee who witnesses timesheet fraud could file a complaint with the State Wage and Hour Division.

 3. Report the conduct in writing.

 Although this point seems simple and intuitive, it is remarkable how many employees fail to document their complaints of employer wrongdoing.
 Unfortunately, when you don’t complain in writing, your case can easily play out as follows:

 - You are retaliated against by being subjected to write-ups and bogus disciplines leading to termination.

 - When you begin shopping around for an attorney, many attorneys will be reluctant to represent you since you cannot offer any hard evidence that you were terminated due to your whistle-blowing activity.
 Your employer will certainly deny this was the case and will have documented — albeit bogus — discipline to back him- or herself up.

-4) If practicable, consult an attorney and have him/her report the conduct on your behalf.
+4. If practicable, consult an attorney and/or have the attorney report the conduct on your behalf.

 Even when they complain about activity that is clearly illegal, even when they complain in writing, and even though they are protected by CEPA, whistle-blowing employees are still often retaliated against.